2014 FORMULA 1 RUSSIAN GRAND PRIX

 “I’m very impressed with the layout of the track”, says FIA Formula One race director and safety delegate Charlie Whiting.
 “The size of the project is very impressive”.

-Four-time world champion Sebastian Vettel, who visited the circuit during the construction phase, was equally impressed with what he found.
+Four-time world champion Sebastian Vettel, who visited the completed circuit in August, was equally impressed with what he found.

 Did you know?